 What happens if I’m not available due to this pandemic?

 If something happens to me, or I’m not able to shoot a new wedding date if you postpone, I will support you by hiring a replacement wedding photographer, one of the many people in the industry that I know and trust, with a similar style to myself.
 There will be no additional cost to you, and I would be happy to manage all logistics to ensure that the process is as smooth as possible so you can still have peace of mind.

-If you just want someone to chat to about your wedding, then please feel free to give me a call and use me as a sounding board in this difficult time.
-In the meantime, stay safe and well.
-We don’t know what will happen, but rest assured, I am prepared to the best of my ability and I do have options for you if you feel that you need to change your wedding date, so please do get in touch on 07984349058 or email me at [email protected].
+We can never be sure of what will happen, but rest assured, I am prepared to the best of my ability and I do have options for you if you feel that you need to change your wedding date, so please do get in touch on 07984349058 or email me at email@example.com.

 For the latest government advice on coronavirus see: https://www.gov.uk/government/publications/covid-19-response-summer-2021-roadmap